-This file should be named 'hello.adb'.
-With the normal default file naming conventions, GNAT requires that each file contain a single compilation unit whose file name is the unit name, with periods replaced by hyphens; the extension is 'ads' for a spec and 'adb' for a body.
-You can override this default file naming convention by use of the special pragma Source_File_Name (see Section 2.4 [Using Other File Names], page 17).
-Alternatively, if you want to rename your files according to this default convention, which is probably more convenient if you will be using GNAT for all your compilations, then the gnatchop utility can be used to generate correctly-named source files (see Chapter 8 [Renaming Files Using gnatchop], page 125).
+This file should be named hello.adb.
+With the normal default file naming conventions, GNAT requires that each file contain a single compilation unit whose file name is the unit name, with periods replaced by hyphens; the extension is ads for a spec and adb for a body.
+You can override this default file naming convention by use of the special pragma Source_File_Name (for further information please see [Using Other File Names], page 14).
+Alternatively, if you want to rename your files according to this default convention, which is probably more convenient if you will be using GNAT for all your compilations, then the gnatchop utility can be used to generate correctly-named source files (see [Renaming Files with gnatchop], page 22).

-You can compile the program using the following command (\$ is used as the command prompt in the examples in this document):
+You can compile the program using the following command (\$\s^\$ is used as the command prompt in the examples in this document):